WANT TO IMPROVE YOUR BUSINESS CREDIT & FUNDABILITY?

 Hence if it appears you can potentially make $1 million next quarter, but you have to borrow money now, do not borrow anywhere near that amount.
 Keep your spending in check.
 That is, do not gamble your future on a hunch.

 These are both good ways to get your credit balances down.
-Consequently, that will improve your payment history.
+Consequently, that will improve your payment history and your consumer score.

 Consider that anything could happen.
 However, you still need to pay your small business’s invoices.